 Waist shorts have an elasticated waist, are often cheaper, and prove a popular choice for newer and casual cyclists.
 On the other hand, bib shorts are the choice of cyclists who cover longer distances since these shorts stay up thanks to the comfortable supporting braces but can make toilet stops more complicated.

-Here, we’ve rounded up the best waist cycling shorts for women and men according to expert testers and online reviewers, to help you decide which are right for you.
+Here, we’ve rounded up the best waist cycling shorts for women and men, according to expert testers and online reviewers, to help you decide which are right for you.
 Should you need even more cycling gear, you'd better check out T3's guides on the best cycling jerseys, best cycling shoes, best cycling sunglasses and best cycling bags.

-You need a new bike too?
+Do you need a new bike too?
 Gosh.
 Have a look at the best road bike guide for more info on what bike to buy right now.

-The best cycling shorts, in order of preference
+Best cycling shorts, in order of preference